jconorgrogan/Finding-E-with-Factorials/README.md

 ## Approximating \( e \) Using a Geometric Representation of the Maclaurin Series

-### Overview
-This method uses a line segment to physically represent the Maclaurin series for \( e^{-1} \).
-By dividing the line segment according to the factorials, the series is made tangible.
-The result is an approximation of \( e \).

 ### Steps

 1. **Draw a Line Segment**: Use a ruler to draw a line segment of a known length \( L \).
 For example, let \( L = 10 \) cm for ease of calculation.